JasonLewis23/Clicker/README.md

-# Clicker
-Utility for clicking feature points on images

-Introduction:

 Clicker is an application that is used to click feature points on any image.
 X and Y coordinaes are logged, as well as an option rgb value.
 The application supports skipping through images, going back and re-clicking, and per-pixel movement of points after they are clicked.
 For any help running the application, check the usage section.
 For any help with error codes or the application behaving incorrectly, check the exit codes section.

-Notes:

 Below is a line located in ClickFrame.java: